corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 Because this mod replaces two built-in objects, it is inherently incompatible with mods that alter the same objects.
 While I doubt most mods will fiddle with `can_be_military_leader` it is likely any mods that are altering citizenship, military service, and/or slavery type could overlap with this one.
 The only species right that this mod overrides is `military_service_full`.

+This mod is specifically engineered to be compatible with my other mod that affects military service: [Deassimiliate Machines]().

 This mod is not compatible with achievements.

 ## Localisation